 California law recognizes that child abuse happens when a child gets physically hurt by intention, receives cruel and inappropriate punishment, exploited sexually, or when the child does not receive adequate food, shelter, clothing, medical care or left in dangerous conditions and environments.
 California law does not specify an age requirement as to when a child can be left at home alone although parents or caretakers should ensure that the child is mature enough to avail of help if any emergencies come up.
 California Welfare and Institutions Code Section 300(a) states that spanking to the buttocks is not child abuse unless it causes physical injury.

 Reporting Child Abuse

-Under California law, minors should be protected from sexual abuse, exploitations and any violations should be reported to Child Protection Services.
-California Penal Code 11172 protects persons who report child abuse to Child Protection Services from civil or criminal liability unless the reports are found to be fraudulent.
+Under California law, minors should be protected from sexual abuse, exploitation and any violations should be reported to Child Protective Services.
+California Penal Code 11172 protects persons who report child abuse to Child Protective Services from civil or criminal liability unless the reports are found to be fraudulent.
 Family Code 3027.1 states that if the reporter is a fraud, then the court may fine him.

-Child Protection Services Duties
+Child Protective Services Duties

-Child Protection Services Agency’s primary responsibility is to keep the children safe while keeping families intact whenever possible.
+Child Protective Services Agency’s primary responsibility is to keep the children safe while keeping families intact whenever possible.
 Under California law, concerned individuals must meet and cooperate with the investigator or CPS worker.
 CPS Agency is responsible for interviewing concerned individuals, obtaining physical evidence, medical and school records, and investigating the case.
 To ensure that the child can talk to someone without intimidation or pressure, the investigator can interview the child while in school without asking for parental permission.